Apache Fortress Overview

-FORTRESS is a standards-based access management system, written in Java, that provides role-based access control, delegated administration and password policy services with LDAP.
+FORTRESS is a standards-based authorization system, that provides role-based access control, delegated administration and password policy services using an LDAP backend.

 Included are the following components: